-Learn About Hearing Loops and Other Technologies
+Learn About Listening Loops and Other Technologies

-Hearing Loops: The Preferred Assistive Listening Technology (Kaufmann, Sterkens, and Woodgate)
+Listening Loops: The Preferred Assistive Listening Technology (Kaufmann, Sterkens, and Woodgate)

 This article discusses the benefits of hearing loops as an effective and userfriendly assistive listening technology and summarizes the current progress of adoption in the United States.
 Research shows that audio frequency induction loops are strongly preferred by hearing aid users over FM and IR systems and allow venues to provide their hard-of-hearing patrons with the optimal and most convenient listening experience.